-Frequent large file downloads or uploads are much easier with fast internet; the table below shows how long files of various sizes can take to download, and illustrates how much of a difference fibre broadband makes.
+Frequent large file downloads or uploads are much easier with fast internet.
+The table below shows how long files of various sizes can take to download and illustrates how much of a difference fibre broadband makes.

-|1GB||13.3 mins||3.8 mins||2.6 mins||2.1 mins||1.3 mins||16 secs|
+|1GB||13.3 mins||3.8 mins||2.1 mins||8 secs|

-|10GB||2.2 hours||38.1 mins||20.5 mins||13.3 mins||2.6 mins|
+|10GB||2.2 hours||38.1 mins||20.5 mins||1.20 mins|

-|50GB||11.1 hours||3.2 hours||1.7 hours||1.1 hours||13.3 mins|
+|50GB||11.1 hours||3.2 hours||1.7 hours||6.40 mins|

-|100GB||22.2 hours||6.4 hours||4.4 hours||3.4 hours||2.2 hours||26.6 mins|
+|100GB||22.2 hours||6.4 hours||3.4 hours||13.20 mins|

-As you can see, even a cheap entry-level fibre optic deal with an average speed of 35Mb will significantly reduce download times compared to a 10Mb ADSL service.
+As you can see, even a cheap entry-level fibre deal will significantly reduce download times compared to a basic package.

-A broadband connection with an average speed of just 10Mb) can struggle to cope even with fairly light usage if more than one person is online at the same time.
+A broadband connection with an average speed of 10Mb, can struggle to cope even with fairly light usage if more than one person is online at a time.

 How can I calculate upload time speed?

-Use our broadband speed test to find out your current upload speed.
+You can use our broadband speed test to find out your current upload speed.